 Faculty members in the Division of Emergency Medicine have a track record of academic productivity and research success, contributing to the University of Vermont’s reputation as one of the nation's premier small research universities.
 Research funding awarded to Larner College of Medicine investigators has increased 300 percent in the last decade, to more than $82 million annually, including NIH projects led by our emergency medicine faculty.
 Resident physicians will enjoy opportunities to join existing academic research teams to help with current projects or design their own studies.
 Emergency medicine faculty have been engaged in several research areas that would be well-suited for resident physician involvement.

 Dr. Wolfson has led several pre-hospital medicine studies, including oropharyngeal airway placement, ECG transmission, and naloxone administration (1).
 Dr. Leffler, the co-author of the textbook, Minor Emergencies, recently collaborated with the Chair of Radiology, Dr. DeStigter, on identifying systems issues that drove imaging procedures of transferred trauma patients (2).
 EM faculty are also collaborating with trauma surgeons on several projects, including an NIH-funded multi-center study of the coagulopathy of trauma (3).
 Dr. Bisanzo is an active collaborator and contributor to the global health literature through his work with Global Emergency Care (4).
-Dr. Blohm, a voting member of the UVM Human Subjects IRB, regularly contributes to the toxicology literature (5).
-And Dr. Bounds works with EM program directors around the country to turn educational innovations into opportunities for scholarship (6).
+And Dr. Bounds works with EM program directors around the country to turn educational innovations into opportunities for scholarship (5).

 Residents will also have the opportunity to utilize existing databases and repositories at the medical school, including regional EMS and ambulatory care registries, the trauma registry, tissue repositories of blood samples from trauma and cancer patients, for example.
 They will be able to work closely with experienced physician scientists, basic scientists, and statisticians at the Larner College of Medicine, to analyze data, present results at local and national meetings, and prepare manuscripts for peer review.